cole-busa/uav-flight-pathing/README.md

 #### Scenario 13: Multiple Quadrant-Limited Decently Euclidean Informed Drones at Corners with Information Decay and a Moving Goal

 To even further improve performance, we can stop using our heuristic function after a certain number of moves and return to our uninformed times explored minimization heuristic.
 The number of moves I chose was when the ratio of the fastest possible route to the center of the arena to the current move count was less than a random float between 0.5 and 1.
 This means that after between the number of moves to make it to the center and two times this value, we no longer care about our informed heuristic.
-We essentially realize after we are moving for a bit and still haven't found the goal that our initial heuristic is no longer useful since clearly the target is moving.
+We essentially realize after we are moving for some time and still haven't found the goal that our initial heuristic is no longer useful.

 ![plot](./UAV-Flight-Pathing/Media/multi_corner_quadrant_limited_decently_informed_information_decay_moving_goal.gif)